 EPSY 525 Measurement and Appraisal for Teachers 3 s.h.
 Basic principles of test construction and use are illustrated principally by reference to standardized tests.
-Such major fields of measurement as achievement, intelligence, personality, interest, and aptitude are considered.
+Such major fields of measurement as achievement intelligence personality interest measurement as achievement, intelligence, personality, interest, and aptitude are considered.
 Test results are summarized and interpreted in terms of pupil guidance.
 The use of standardized tests in school settings is examined.